rahulvyasm/Medical-Insurance-Cost-Pediction-using-Machine-Learning/README.md

 - `region`: The beneficiary’s residential area in the US (northeast, southeast, southwest, northwest).
 - `charges`: Individual medical costs billed by health insurance.

+## Introduction

+Healthcare costs are a significant concern for individuals and families worldwide.
+Predicting medical insurance costs accurately can help insurance companies determine premiums and assist individuals in planning their healthcare expenses.
+This project focuses on building machine learning models to predict insurance costs based on demographic and health-related attributes.

+## Problem Statement

+1. What are the most important factors that affect medical expenses?
+2. How well can machine learning models predict medical expenses?
+3. How can machine learning models be used to improve the efficiency and profitability of health insurance companies?

+## Features

+- **Data Exploration**: Explore the dataset to understand its structure, identify missing values, and analyze the distribution of features.
+- **Data Preprocessing**: Prepare the data by handling categorical variables, renaming columns, and scaling numerical features.
+- **Model Training**: Utilize various machine learning models to train predictive models on the prepared dataset.
+- **Model Evaluation**: Evaluate model performance using metrics such as R-squared score and mean squared error to assess predictive accuracy

 ## Technologies Used
 - Python 3.8+
 - Pandas for data manipulation